mad-lab/transit/CGI/README.md

 _Step 3: Run the CRISPRi-DR model_

 This is a relatively quick process, taking less than a minute.
 This step fits the CRISPRi-DR model (statistical analysis of concentration dependence for each gene) to each gene in the file and prints each output to the <CRISPRi-DR_results>
-In this spreadhseet, siginificant interacting genes are those with adjusted P-val (Q-val) < 0.05 and |Zslope|>2
+In this spreadhseet, siginificant interacting genes are those with adjusted P-val (Q-val) < 0.05 and |Z slope|>2

 > Usage : python3 ../src/transit.py CGI run_model <abund_file>  >  <CRISPRi-DR_results>